-More than 200 years ago, the St. Lawrence County town of Lisbon was actually the whole county.
-The first township there encompassed all the land.
-It would later be broken up into 30 towns, forming St. Lawrence County as we now know it.
-And although the hamlet of Lisbon Center has shrunk over the years, it still celebrates its large history on the railways and two of its larger than life residents.
-In this edition of your hometown, our Brian Dwyer and photojournalist RD White take us up near the St. Lawrence River and into Lisbon.
+It is now comprised of 30 towns, but 200 years ago, there was just one Saint Lawrence County.
+Lisbon Center was the first township, encompassing all of the land in the county.
+And though its size has shrunk over the years, the county still celebrates its large history on the railways, and two of its larger than life residents.
+In this edition of Your Hometown, our Brian Dwyer and photojournalist RD White take us near the St. Lawrence River and into Lisbon.

 To view our videos, you need to

 install Adobe Flash 9 or above.
 Install now.

 Then come back here and refresh the page.